WalterInSH/walterinsh.github.io/_posts/2015-09-27-automation.md

 We pre-set our bank card number shortcut on iPhone.
 When I need to repeatedly fill out forms, I just type something like "bcn", it completes the rest automatically.

 We invented these tools cuz someone found out they're repeatedly doing things.
-Fortunately we can do it without inventing them.
-They're already there and out-of-the-box.
+Fortunately we can do the same thing without inventing tools.
+Those tools are already there and out-of-the-box.
 Google and your friends would be your best resources to learn these tools.

 ##Invent a brand-new automatic system